“Go to church.”

 I surprised myself when I said it.

 My friend had been quietly explaining her deep concern about her experience with public school.
-After years of home schooling her children, she and her husband had decided the kids needed socialization so they enrolled their children in school.
-Anxiety written all over her face, she said the curriculum no longer uses ‘BC” and “AD” as historical measures, they use ‘CE ‘ and ‘BCE ‘ (common era, before common era.)
-“We’re a judeo-christian culture” she exclaimed, “How can this happen in American schools?”
+After years of homeschooling her children, she and her husband enrolled them in school.
+She said the curriculum no longer uses ‘BC” and “AD” as historical measures.
+Instead, they use ‘CE ‘ and ‘BCE ‘ (common era, before common era.)

-My admonition, ‘go to church’ had been in response to her statement she she felt powerless, that there was nothing she could do.
-But since our conversation happened during a group dinner, we had no time to talk further.
+My advice, “Go to church,” was in response to her statement that she felt powerless.
+Our conversation happened during a group dinner.
+Therefore, we couldn’t talk further.
 And so I sent her an email.
-A very long email explaining things I have neither thought nor talked about for many years.
-And over the last few days, I have pondered why I did what I have never done before.
-Particularly to a person whom I know has little interest in church nor religion.
-Why would I tell her that I believed we were engaged in a spiritual battle?
-That we were fighting a war?
-In an email?
-And tell her that she could not fight this battle alone?
+It was a very long email that explained things I had neither thought nor talked about for many years.
+I have pondered why I did what I have never done before.
+Particularly to a person whom I know has little interest in church or religion.

-Long ago when I converted to Christian Catholicism
+Long ago when I converted

 - This past Halloween, the first American Luciferian Church opened in Texas- the little town of Spring, a suburb of Houston.
 Lucifer, the Angel of light, he who was thrown out of heaven.
 The website, in clever use of our cultural norms, so porous that anything can enter, describes the mission in the most innocuous of ways.
 We are ‘nice people….merely wanting to make use of freedom of religion to enlighten and teach.
 The word devil appears nowhere on the site.